 Search engine optimization, or SEO, as we all know it, is about optimizing the online content so as to be ranked as high as possible in the search results shown by search engines when a user searches for information through the aid of keywords.
 In today’s world, what is not “online” is not “on the mind.”
-The number of internet users has grown and are growing at a steady rate.
+The number of internet users has grown and is growing at a steady rate.
 Therefore, it is important for every content creator to keep its content as visible as possible because visibility is directly proportionate to business.
-The more the visibility, the more are the chances of visitors converting into customers, which mean more business.
+The more visibility, the more are the chances of visitors converting into customers, which means more business.

-Given the importance of content optimization, it is essential to conduct SEO test on a regular basis.
-The test to analyze the effectiveness of the SEO strategy for one’s own website and the test to understand the effectiveness of the SEO strategies employed by competitors, both are equally crucial for every content creator.
+Given the importance of content optimization, it is essential to conduct SEO tests on a regular basis.
+The test to analyze the effectiveness of the SEO strategy for one’s own website and the test to understand the effectiveness of the SEO strategies employed by competitors are equally crucial for every content creator.
 SEO competitive analysis is important to know your competitor’s strengths and weaknesses.
 This helps in directing your efforts in the right direction.
 Also, it helps in prioritizing and strategizing accordingly.
 Let’s look at some quick tips to undertake SEO competitive analysis.
 Note that there are various online tools available to conduct a thorough competition analysis.

 - The foremost step is to know your competitors.
 They may be not only the ones around your locality but also the ones around the city or neighboring cities or towns or also from the neighboring states.
 There are tools to find out organic competitors.